Thursday, 19 June 2014

 It was the junction of two GRs and there were plenty of red and white marks, but nothing to tell us which referred to the GR620 and which to the GR62, so we took the coward’s way and followed the road uphill for the first two kilometres, until it joined the GR62.

-On the way we passed a square of flattened gravel dedicated to Quilles à Huit, a local sport which we had not encountered for years.
+On the way we passed a square of flattened gravel dedicated to Quilles à Huit, a local Aveyron sport which we had not encountered for years, not since Espalion.

 We stopped for a rest on a grassy verge beside a farmhouse, and I asked a man leaning on the gate to fill our water bottles, which he did in complete silence.

-At the top of the ridge there was a complicated junction of small roads, so we were glad that the GR signs were adequate.
-Shortly afterwards we turned off the road on a cobbled lane, dropped sharply to the river and walked beside it until the towers of Ste-Radegonde appeared on the high ground opposite.
+At the top of the ridge there was a complicated junction of small roads, so we were glad that the GR signs were adequate for once.
+Shortly afterwards we turned off the road on a cobbled lane, dropped sharply to the river, then walked beside it until the towers of Ste-Radegonde appeared on the high ground opposite.

 The GR crossed the river and scrambled up a very steep lane towards the town, passing a huge ravaged expanse full of earth-moving equipment, presumably a new suburb for Rodez.
 The old village around the church contained a florist and an institute of beauty but, to our disgust, no bar.